 Shen Yun Continues to Revive Traditional Values and Elevate Humanity

 Shen Yun’s rapid growth in less than 15 years is a testimony to our yearning for beauty, traditions, and divinely inspired values and aesthetics on stage.
 The pursuit of artistic excellence and divine inspiration by Shen Yun’s artists continues in the tradition of the Western classical masters, and brings in the vigor and inspiration from China’s 5,000 years of civilization.

 In the future, we are certain to look at this time as a special period in our artistic history: the rebirth of a greater awareness of the purpose of the arts to elevate humanity and bring goodness into our lives.

 More on the Shen Yun Symphony Orchestra

-This September and October, the Shen Yun Symphony Orchestra (SYSO) returns for its fall tour in Taiwan, the United States, and Canada, bringing back some of the beloved original compositions for Shen Yun’s dances and songs, alongside classical favorites by Pyotr Ilyich Tchaikovsky, Bedrich Smetana, and Charles Gounod.
+This September and October, the Shen Yun Symphony Orchestra (SYSO) completed a tour in Taiwan, the United States, and Canada, performing some of the beloved original compositions for Shen Yun’s dances and songs, alongside classical favorites by Pyotr Ilyich Tchaikovsky, Bedrich Smetana, and Charles Gounod.